Dreaming of hair: the strength and freedom we wear

 Astrological note: Falling hair evokes Saturn or Pluto in the 1st house, or Pluto transiting through the 1st house.
 Capricorn and Scorpio in periods of heavy transits through the 1st house often see this image.
 If Pluto is now transiting your 1st house — the fear of losing your image of yourself accompanies a deep transformation of identity.

 Your hair is being cut.
 Or you are cutting it yourself.
-In this image there is something both lost and freeing.
+In this image there is both loss and release.

-Your Rebel speaks here, through the archetype of conscious passage — the part that knows: sometimes you must cut in order to begin.
+Your Rebel speaks here: the part that has long understood that sometimes you must cut in order to begin.
 A haircut in a dream stands for transition.
-The voluntary relinquishing of something former for the sake of something new.
-An old identity — being “trimmed.”
+A willing letting go of the old for the sake of the new.
+The old identity is being trimmed away.

-How did you feel in the dream when the hair was cut?
+How did you feel in the dream as your hair was being cut?
 Relief?
 Loss?
 Fear?
 Your feelings are the answer to the question: are you ready for the transition?

 Ask yourself: “Is there something in my life that ‘needs cutting’ — an old image of myself, an old pattern, an old identity?
 What will be freed if I do?”